unghee/Human-Activity-Classification/README.md

 ```
 python3 [Classifier Type]/[Classifier Configuration]_[Subject Dependedcy].py
 ```
+Note that for the random classifiers, countData is used to validate the subject independent case, and random_loo is used to validate the subject dependent case.

 For example, Frequency-Encoding (spectrogram) type and generic configuration and subject independent case, run